 For example, if you use certain canine flea preparations on your cat then this can result in potentially life-threatening toxicity.

 Hopefully, this has helped to answer your question about if your cat has fleas.
-If you have any other questions about fleas, your cat’s health or any other questions about cats then we’d like to help.
+If you have any other questions about fleas, your cat’s health or perhaps a completely different question about cats then we’d like to help.
 Submit your question below.